 - Problem #2 – Remember RRSP withdrawals must show up as income on your tax return.

 What is our RRSP game plan for 2017 and beyond?

-Although we strive to max out our TFSAs first, every year, I still believe our RRSP accounts are an excellent wealth building tool.
-We’ve made RRSP contributions for years and we’ll continue to do so in 2017.
-Those contributions are so automatic now they don’t even show up as a savings goal for 2017.
+Although we strive to max out our TFSAs first, every year, I still believe our RRSP accounts are an excellent wealth building tool for many Canadians.

 My RRSP is maxed out now.
 My wife’s RRSP will be fully maxed out within another year or so.
 We believe maxing out our TFSAs and RRSPs will provide us with a great start to early retirement.
 Other than paying our mortgage the rest of our income goes to living our lives and having some fun.